nniirraavv/AwsAssets/NodeJS/README.md

 ```
 AWS CloudFormation - Security Group configuration

-The above code should be pretty self explanatory – we defined a Security group, allowing ports 22 (SSH port), 80 (HTTP port), and 8000 (NodeJS).
+The above code should be pretty self-explanatory – we defined a Security group, allowing ports 22 (SSH port), 80 (HTTP port), and 8000 (NodeJS).
 We named the Resource as ``NodejsDeploySG``.

 ## Attach the Security Group to EC2